top of page

 Now, can we please get back to the story?"

-Hollywood also likes to make anti-gun (or anti-military) movies where the chief villain in the end is defeated by a gun.
+Hollywood also likes to make anti-gun (or anti-military) movies where the chief villain, in the end, is defeated by a gun.
 (Examples: Winchester (2018) and Kong: Skull Island (2017)) Really, Hollywood?
 If you hate guns, why make movies where a gun saves the day in the end?

-The movie Flawless preaches continually about sexism and how evil corporations take what isn't theirs.
-Then at the end of the movie, the story praises the protagonist as saintly after she steals the company's diamonds and gives them to people around the world who she feels deserve them instead of to those the company took advantage of to get those diamonds.
+The movie Flawless continually preaches about sexism and how evil corporations take what isn't theirs.
+Then, at the end of the movie, the story praises the protagonist as saintly after she steals the company's diamonds and gives them to people around the world who she feels deserve them instead of to those the company took advantage of to get those diamonds.

 In other words, Flawless praises the protagonist for being generous with other people's money.
 What a creep.